About

 Author

 Learning designer and AI content specialist, interested in human-computer-interaction, cognitive science of learning, and philosophy of information.
-His work has work has been published by the Journal for the Center of Interdisciplinary Teaching and Learning out of Boston University, as well as the Oxford-based, Seisma Magazine.
+His work has been published by the Journal for the Center of Interdisciplinary Teaching and Learning out of Boston University, as well as the Oxford-based, Seisma Magazine.
 He holds a BA in Philosophy, and an MA in Education & Educational Technology.

 Go to author's page